matthewhholden/VOI_theory/README.md

 The files exp_lambda_sim.R, unif_b_sim.R, and norm_std_sim.R, generate the suplimentary sensitivity figures to the paramerters of these distribution, which shows that the distribution of VOI values does not depend on these parameters

+R is particularly not very good at 3D plotting so in figure 1 of the manuscript we used MATLAB to plot the analytic EVPI solutions, the code of which is in Plot_VOIbound.m.
+However since it is just plotting an analytic function, this is trivial to replicate in any language or even a web aplet like Desmos.